 The Nashua Area Radio Society tries to do something new each time we engage in an Emcom or other major operation.
-We decided to try Winter Field Day for the first time this year and we made one of our new elements a capable portable station for 160m.
+We decided to try Winter Field Day for the first time this year and we made one of our new elements a capable 160m portable antenna system and station for 160m.

 It’s almost impossible to field an effective 160m station with only a Transmit antenna.
 Transmit antennas typically are too noisy for effective operation on the low bands.
 We decided to try a Beverage On The Ground antenna for the receive side of our 160m station.
 This proved to be a great choice.